 Prompt the learner to interact in 3D

-1. Include an "Interact in 3D" prompt when you publish your model.
+1. Include a "3D interaction prompt" when you publish your model.

 2. Use interactive labels, which use plus / minus buttons, or "pins," to prompt the learner to click.